valchkou/cassandra-driver-mapping/README.md

 	* Convert ResultSet into List of Entities

   - Generate Schema
-  	* Create tables and indexes from Entity.
+  	* Create table and indexes from Entity.
-  	* Alter tables and indexes if entities definition has changed.
+  	* Alter table and indexes if entity definition has changed.
-  	* Drop tables and indexes.
+  	* Drop table and indexes.

 <a name="start"/>
 ### Jump Start